 In fertility studies conducted in rat, reduced pregnancy rates were noted following administration of azithromycin.
 The relevance of this finding to humans is unknown.

 4.7 Effects on ability to drive and use machines

 There is no evidence to suggest that azithromycin may have an effect: on a patient's ability to drive or operate machinery.
-Visual impairment and vision blurred may have an effect on a patient's ability to drive or operate machinery (section 4.8).

 4.8 Undesirable effects